A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

-The Fourier matrix is inherently unitary,~i.e. $F_N F_N^\dagger=I$, given its row and column vectors are orthonormal. $F_N$ is implemented by multiplicatively decomposing it into~$2\times2$ and~$4\times4$ unitary matrices, referred to as gates.
+The Fourier matrix is inherently unitary,~i.e. $F_N F_N^\dagger=I$, as its row and column vectors are mutually orthonormal. $F_N$ is implemented by multiplicatively decomposing it into~$2\times2$ and~$4\times4$ unitary matrices, referred to as gates.
 It bears emphasis here that any product of unitary matrices is again a unitary matrix.
 In coming up with a suitable decomposition, it is convenient to consider the action~$F_N$ on a single basis vector $\ket {k}$, yielding the column~$k$ of~$F_N$.
-Subsequently, the derived decomposition can be applied to the entire vector~$\ket f$ by making use of superposition.
-The key realisation in implementing~$F_N$ is that its row~$k$ can be expressed as the tensor product, i.e. Kronecker product, of~$n$ two-dimensional vectors,
+Subsequently, the derived decomposition can be applied to the entire vector~$\ket f$ by making use of quantum superposition.
+The key realisation in implementing~$F_N$ is that its column~$k$ can be expressed as the tensor product, i.e. Kronecker product, of~$n$ two-dimensional vectors,

 cf.~\eqref{eq:ft_matrix_explicit}.
-Each two-dimensional vector represents the state vector of a single qubit.
+Here, each two-dimensional vector represents the state vector of a single qubit.
 The first line in~\eqref{eq:qft_product} is rewritten by expressing the index~$k$ as a binary, i.e.,

 The identity~$e^{2\pi i} \equiv 1$ and its periodicity are used in deriving this expression.
-Hence, the state vector of the entire system consists of the tensor-product of the states of~$n$ qubits and depends on the binary representation of the index~$k$.
-We recall that the binary digits~$k_0\dotsc k_{n-3} k_{n-2}k_{n-1}$ encode the column index~$k$ of~$F_N$.
+Hence, the state vector of the entire system consists of the tensor product of the states of~$n$ qubits and depends on the binary representation of the column index~$k$ of~$F_N$.
 As depicted in the circuit diagram in Figure~\ref{fig:qft-circ}, the state vector~\eqref{eq:tensor_product_qft} can be constructed by using only Hadamard and controlled phase gates defined as